 “There is such energy in the stadium that the world doesn’t know about, it’s like a local phenomenon,” he said.
 “We want to expose it to the world, and national television is the way to do that.”

-And, that as they do, an additional layer of fans in southeastern Texas and beyond will be invested in it all.
+And that as they do, an additional layer of people in southeastern Texas and beyond will be invested in it all.